omeatai/Personal/bin/raw.md

-## Creating IAM Users and Groups

-Welcome back in this lesson.

-We're going to head to the I AM service and we're gonna create a user

-account that we can log in with and assign that user account to a group.

-And then I'm gonna show you how you can actually log in as that user.

-I'm back in the AWS management console.
-I'm gonna click on I AM

-and I'm in the identity and access management service.

-Now, what we're going to do is we're going to create a user

-at the moment.
-There are no user accounts in this account.

-First, I'm gonna create a user group,

-the user group is the way that we're

-gonna assign the permissions to the user account.

-So we assign the permissions to the group and then we add

-the user to the group and the user will inherit those permissions.

-So what I'm gonna do here is create a group.

-I'm simply gonna call this one admins because the account

-I'm going to create is gonna be an administrative account.

-Then I need to attach a permissions policy here.

-I'm gonna choose administrator access.
-This is a very powerful policy.

-The policies are written in javascript object notation

-if I expand the policy here, we can see the

-JSON code.
-So here this statement is fairly straightforward.

-The effect is to allow

-the action is a star.
-A star is a wildcard, it means anything.

-So any action, all actions

-and then the resources are star as well.

-So another wildcard so essentially allow all actions

-on all resources so you can do anything.

-So that's what I want for this particular user account.

-So I selected administrator access and then in the bottom right hand corner,

-I'm going to create that group.

-So now I have my admin

-group.
-Next, I'm gonna click on users and create user.

-I'm gonna provide a name.
-I'm simply gonna call my Neil.

-Next,

-I'm gonna select this option to provide the

-user with access to the management console.

-That means I'll be able to log in to the

-management console rather than just using programmatic access methods.

-Now, here we're given a choice, we can create an I AM user.

-But what Aws are recommending is that we use the I Am Identity Center.

-Now,

-I am identity center provides some amazing features like single sign

-on it provides access to business applications and multiple accounts.

-It's a very,

-very useful service and Aws are now trying to encourage people to start using it.

-We will get into that later in the course.
-However, we do need to learn.

-I Am as well because it's core to the Aws exams

-and it's what I'm gonna use for a lot of.

-So I'm actually using I Am for most of my accounts

-because I don't need single sign on in many cases.

-So here we're going to create an I AM user.

-I'm gonna set a custom password and I'm gonna deselect

-this requirement to change the password at the next login.

-And then I'm gonna click on next.

-We now have the option to add the user to a group,

-which is exactly what we're going to do by selecting admins.

-We could also copy permissions from existing users or attach policies directly.

-But when we want to create multiple users who have the same permissions,

-it's better to create a group rather than attaching policies

-directly to every individual user account from a management perspective.

-It's much easier.
-Now, I've selected my group, I'll click on next

-and then create user.
-Now we're presented with the console sign in details.

-We already know these from earlier on.
-This is what we're going to use to log in.

-I'm gonna copy this so I can go straight across and

-show you how to log in as this user account.

-We know that the user name is Neil and the

-console password is available here for us to copy.

-Uh At this point in time, we won't be able to see it again.

-We would have to change it in the future if we forget what it is.

-So I'm done with creating the user account.

-I can return back to the user list here and I'm going

-to open a private window so I can log in separately.

-So here I'm using a private window.

-I'm gonna paste in the sign in link for I am.

-This takes me to the login page.
-I'm gonna enter my user name

-and then my password and then simply sign in.

-So now I'm signed in

-and I'm signed in with my individual user account for some reason.

-It's, it's put me into Ohio.
-I was in us East before.

-So let's just change back to us east.

-Most of the labs that we do in the course are gonna be run using North Virginia.

-It's not always essential,

-but often it is required depending on the code that we

-provide for you or the specific instructions that we show you.

-So you can now see that I'm logged in as Neil at D CD lab training.
-Ok.

-So I'm logged in as my individual user account

-and this account has full administrative permissions so we can use it for

-all of the lab exercises that we're going to perform in this course.

-And from now on,

-you should be logging in with your individual I

-am user account and not with your root account.
+## Setup Individual User Account

+Welcome to another lesson.

+In this lesson, we're going to create an individual user account that we can then use to log in to

+AWS.

+So there are two different types of user.

+One is the root user.

+The root user is the user that was created using an email address that we specified when we created

+our AWS account.

+The root user account has full and unrestricted access to the account and it's very difficult, in fact,

+to remove any of those permissions or privileges.

+That means it's a very powerful user and it's a best practice not to use that user account.

+So now that we've created our account, the best practice is you create a really strong password, you

+hide that password away and you don't use your root user account again.

+So what we should do is create an Iam user.

+This will have a friendly name like John plus the account ID or Alias.

+That's what you then use to sign in to the console and we can apply permissions using an Iam permissions

+policy.

+So let's head back to the AWS management console and create our Iam user.

+I'm back in the console here and I'm still logged in with my root user account and I'm on the Iam management

+console here so you can just search for Iam.

+If you just log back in again, go to Iam and you should see a page that's very similar to this one.

+So what we need to do here is choose users and then add users and I'm going to give mine a name.

+Simply going to be Neil.

+I do want to provide user access to the management console, so I need to select this option here.

+I recommend using a user in a federated identity through identity sensor.

+We're not going to use that option.

+We're going to create an Iam user for password.

+I'm going to specify a custom password and I don't want to be forced to change it at next login.

+I can now click on next I can choose to add permissions to my user.

+I'm not going to do that yet.

+I'm just going to click on next and then create user.

+So I now have a user account created.

+I can sign in to the console using this sign in URL, or I can specify this account alias when specifying

+an Iam user, I will need to also use the username.

+I'll show you how to do this in a moment.

+So let's return to the users list.

+Now.

+One of the most important things to understand is that our user account does not have any permissions

+by default.

+If I select my user, we can see that there are no permissions policies assigned, and if I go to groups,

+there are no groups assigned.

+Now, one of the best ways to assign the permissions to our user account is through a group.

+So what I can do is go to user groups, create group.

+I'm going to call this one simply admins.

+It's going to be a very powerful group.

+It's going to have full administrator access.

+So if I just search for administrator, we should find this administrator access managed policy here.

+This one is managed by AWS.

+It's pre-created for us.

+If I click on the little plus, we can actually see the policy the way that these policies are defined

+is using Json code, that's JavaScript object notation and you'll learn how to read these.

+This is a very simple one.

+Effectively, this policy says that the effect should be to allow all actions.

+So the star is what's known as a wildcard.

+Allow all actions on all resources.

+So basically allow everything so very powerful.

+Let's create the group and now we can go into the group and we can add users.

+So I'm going to click on Add users, select my user account, and then add users and that's it.

+I now have the permissions that I need.

+This is a full administrative user now with full access permissions to AWS.

+So let's log in as our Iam user in the top right hand corner, I'm going to sign out of my account,

+then I'm going to choose log back in again and now I'm going to specify Iam user instead of root user.

+I need to specify the account id.

+Mine is DCT Dash Labs, dash AWS, then click on next and enter the username and the password.

+Then I should be able to log in and that's it.

+I am now logged in to my account as my individual user.

+In the top right hand corner.

+We can see that I'm now logged in as Neil at DCT Dash Labs, Dash AWS.

+So that's it.

+That's how simple it is to create a user and this user will have full administrative permissions.

+And this is the user account I'm going to use for all of the lessons in the remainder of the course.